grihabor/biopython/doc/Tutorial/chapter_kegg.rst

 of all human pathway gene symbols which relate to DNA repair.
 The steps that need to be taken to do so are as follows.
 First, we need to get a list of all human pathways.
-Secondly, we need to filter those for ones which relate to "repair".
+Secondly, we need to filter those for ones which relate to “repair”.
 Lastly, we need to get a list of all the gene symbols in all repair pathways.

 ::